-The consolidated financial statements have been prepared under the historical cost accounting convention.
+The consolidated financial statements have been prepared under the historical cost accounting convention except for marketable securities and participtaions under 20% which are valued at fair value.
 The preparation of consolidated financial statements in agreement with Swiss GAAP FER requires estimates.
 Further, the application of groupwide accounting and valuation methods requires assessments by the management.
-Areas with more room for judgement and higher complexity or areas where assumptions and estimates are crucial for the consolidated financial statements are listed in note four.
+Areas with more room for judgement and higher complexity or areas where assumptions and estimates are crucial for the consolidated financial statements are listed in note 4.